abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 Q: What is the definition of wholesome?
 The word connotes for me the ’50s era of Ozzie and Harriet.

-LPP: I think I mentioned today that the Pāli word is kusala: wholesome, skillful, beneficial.
-Intrinsic to a kusala state, or the *kusala citta*, the mind that is happy and at ease, is well-being, *sukha*.
+A: I think I mentioned today that the Pāli word is kusala: wholesome, skillful, beneficial.
+Intrinsic to a kusala state, or the *kusala-citta*, the mind that is happy and at ease, is well-being, *sukha*.
 There is a sense of peace and stability, and then there is a freedom from greed, hatred, and delusion, a certain purity or a lack of the stain of the different defilements.
 The opposite of this is *akusala*.
 With *akusala*, there is a sense of dukkha: dissatisfaction, suffering, disease in some way.
-With the *akusula citta*, there is always a certain amount of restlessness or agitation, the inability to settle and be peaceful because of the presence of the fundamental roots of defilement.
+With the *akusula-citta*, there is always a certain amount of restlessness or agitation, the inability to settle and be peaceful because of the presence of the fundamental roots of defilement.
 Greed, hatred, and delusion are its different manifestations.
 It’s a helpful perspective to see that these are intrinsic to such states.

 Q: If someone were to become a monastic at Abhayagiri, how would he go about doing so?
 What are the day-to-day activities of a monk?
 What are a